-If problems of connection have not been solved, contact the technical support of your ISP (as a rule, the technical support phone is provided with the agreement) or the D-Link technical support (the phone number will be displayed on the page after several attempts of checking the connection).
+If problems of connection have not been solved, contact the technical support of your ISP (as a rule, the technical support phone is provided with the agreement) or the D-Link technical support (the phone number is displayed on the Summary page).

 To specify other settings, click the ADVANCED SETTINGS button.
-After clicking the ADVANCED SETTINGS button, the Home page opens (see the Home Page section, page 31).
+After clicking the ADVANCED SETTINGS button, the Home page opens (see the Home Page section, page 32).